conda-forge/conda-forge.github.io/docs/how-to/basics/fork-sync.md

 When pulling from `upstream`, you might run into merge conflicts or "not possible to fast-forward" errors.
 This can happen if you pushed to your fork's `main` branch instead of creating a new one.

-If you don't care about your local changes, you can simply do `git reset --hard upstream/main`.
+If you don't care about your local changes, you can simply do `git checkout main && git reset --hard upstream/main`.
 If you want to save your changes but still make your fork's `main` identical to `upstream`'s:

 1. If you just tried to `pull` and got merge conflicts, abort with `git merge --abort`.
 Otherwise, check the info in `git status` and make sure you are you are in the `main` branch: `git checkout main`.